COP3530/edugator-content/cpp-review/memory/lesson.md

 In this lesson, we'll continue where we left off in our C++ review.

 In this lesson, we'll cover the following topics:
-- Memory Model
+- Memory model
 - Pointers
 - Arrays
-- Heap Memory Management
+- Heap memory management
-- Heap-Allocated Arrays
+- Heap-allocated arrays
-- Smart Pointers
+- Smart pointers

 # Memory Model